Microsoft 365 E3 vs. E5 vs. Business Premium: The Financial Institution's License Decision

 Frequently Asked Questions

-Microsoft 365 Business Premium costs $22 per user per month (annual) and includes Defender for Business endpoint detection and response and Defender for Office 365 Plan 1 for email protection.
-Microsoft 365 E3 costs $36 per user per month (rising to $39 on July 1, 2026) and includes eDiscovery Standard, Compliance Manager, and Audit Standard, but does not include Defender for Business or Defender for Office 365 Plan 1.
+Microsoft 365 Business Premium costs $22 per user per month (annual) and includes Defender for Business endpoint detection and response, Defender for Office 365 Plan 1 for email protection, and Windows 11 Pro Upgrade rights.
+Microsoft 365 E3 costs $36 per user per month (rising to $39 on July 1, 2026) and includes eDiscovery Standard, Compliance Manager, Audit Standard, and Windows 11 Enterprise, but does not include Defender for Business or Defender for Office 365 Plan 1.
 Business Premium is capped at 300 users.
 E3 has no seat limit.
-The right choice depends on your user count, endpoint protection needs, and whether you have active eDiscovery or compliance tool requirements.
+For sub-300-seat financial institutions, Business Premium is the right baseline for almost all use cases, with E3 reserved for the few users who manage active eDiscovery cases or for institutions with specific Windows 11 Enterprise feature requirements.

 Yes.
 Microsoft 365 Business Premium includes the core security components that map to GLBA Safeguards Rule technical requirements: Microsoft Entra ID P1 for Conditional Access and MFA enforcement, Microsoft Intune for device management, Defender for Business for endpoint monitoring and response, and data loss prevention for sensitive information types.
 When configured by a knowledgeable Microsoft partner against a GLBA baseline, Business Premium covers the access control, device security, and monitoring requirements that examiners assess.
 What Business Premium does not include natively is eDiscovery for legal holds and Compliance Manager for audit documentation, which requires the Purview Suite add-on or an upgrade to E3.